Evangelical Christian voters in Iowa love Trump. Can another Republican win them over?

 "No one really saw Trump coming.
 We always say Cruz got trumped," Vander Platts said.
 "This year, I think you have several candidates who are strong in conviction and who have the resources to go the distance."

-This week, Trump attacked Iowa's Gov. Kim Reynolds, for remaining neutral in the race.
+This week, Trump attacked Iowa Gov. Reynolds, for remaining neutral in the race.

 Trump has taken credit for her political success and has signaled that he expects loyalty in return.

-She has also been onstage at several campaign events with Trump's main rival, Florida Governor Ron DeSantis.
+She has also been onstage at several campaign events with Trump's main rival, Florida Gov. Ron DeSantis.

 While Vander Plaats praises Trump's first term in office, he says it's time for a new nominee.